Ayaan7345/Ayaan_KB/pages/Section 6 OSI Layer 3.md

 - #IP
 	- IP is the best known layer 3 protocol IPv4
 	- ip addressing is a logical addressing scheme
-	- you can partition different parts of the #networking with ip -
+	- you can partition different parts of the #network with ip -
 - #IP headers
   id:: 64a201a6-19c1-4b75-af5d-e58c0c19124a